-The risk of substantial redemptions may also be heightened in the event that Shareholders have granted security interests in Shares to a lender, which may include an affiliate of the Investment Manager.
+The risk of substantial redemptions may also be heightened in the event that Shareholders have granted security interests in Shares to a lender, which may include an affiliate of the Manager or the Investment Managers.
 Foreclosures by such lenders could result in substantial redemptions and have a material adverse effect on the Fund's portfolio.